ropensci/qualtRics/README.md

 [![Total Downloads](https://cranlogs.r-pkg.org/badges/grand-total/qualtRics?color=orange)](https://CRAN.R-project.org/package=qualtRics)
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-**This package is transitioning maintainers, with the goal of getting it back on CRAN ASAP.**

 [Qualtrics](https://www.qualtrics.com/) is an online survey and data collection software platform.
 Qualtrics is used across many domains in both academia and industry for online surveys and research.
 While users can manually download survey responses from Qualtrics through a browser, importing this data into R is then cumbersome.
 The qualtRics R package implements the retrieval of survey data using the Qualtrics API and aims to reduce the pre-processing steps needed in analyzing such surveys.
-Currently, this package is the ~~only package on CRAN~~ that offers such functionality, and is included in the official Qualtrics API documentation.
+Currently, this package is the only package on CRAN that offers such functionality, and is included in the official Qualtrics API documentation.

 Note that your institution must support API access and that it must be enabled for your account.
 Whoever manages your Qualtrics account can help you with this.
 Please refer to the [Qualtrics documentation](https://api.qualtrics.com/docs/authentication) to find your API token.